 Hard-work is the process that needs some raw material, generally.
 Today, if a person doesn’t understand the basic concept of rhythm and can’t catch it, regardless of practice, they cannot be a successful drummer.
 Passion and belief generally emanate from talent and inspire hard-work.

 Work-hard to pull the moon down every day, it won’t happen unless you have the right tools.
 Thus, hard-work in turn also requires channelizing and focusing on particular aspects such as specific talents.
 And most importantly, it needs a mentor who can guide and show you the path.
 Remember, nobody achieved anything alone in this world.
 Each of us needs authenticity and support to be able to make it.
+With right amount of hard work combined with equal amount of talent can only make you India’s most powerful women in Business.

 “Footprints in the sand were not made by sitting down”

 This proverb is one of the most in-depth metaphors that can be applied to this eternal debate.
 The line has a beautiful insight on the importance of natural gifts and honing them into productivity.
 Having fully functional feet has nothing to do with creating footprints; one still needs to take the effort of walking on the sand, to be able to leave a mark.
+If talent or family name was everything then women like Akshali Shah, Lakshmi Venu & Schauna Chauhan would not have made their name into the list of India’s most powerful women in Business.

 Talent can refer to passivity, luck and fundamentally natural aspects that lead to success; while hard-work refers to active work, strategy and controllable phenomena that make up success.
 The balance of both is required for success.
 I personally believe that talent and hard-work are needed in 30:70 ratios for carving out your path to success.
 Because at the end of the day, what you are is only determined by what you do with what you have.